-This post rates the least and most-crowded Mickey’s Very Merry Christmas Party dates, which is definitely something to consider before purchasing your tickets to this Magic Kingdom event.
-(Note: this post has not yet been updated for 2018 as party dates have not been released.
-We’ll notify subscribers to our free email newsletter as soon as 2018 MVMCP dates and tickets are released; subscribe if you’d like to be notified!)
+This post rates the least and most-crowded 2018 Mickey’s Very Merry Christmas Party dates, which is definitely something to consider before purchasing your tickets to this Magic Kingdom event, as November and December have roller coaster crowds at Walt Disney World.

 In addition to offering tips for choosing the best days of the week to attend, we highlight the dates that should be the least-crowded Christmas Parties.
 As we share in our Mickey’s Very Merry Christmas Party Tips post, not every Christmas Party (MVMCP) is equally crowded.
 Some are so packed for the first parade that they feel like a busy day in Magic Kingdom.
 Other nights, there is a ton of room on Main Street for Fireworks, and every attraction is a virtual walk-on by 10 p.m.

-Since there are a lot of Christmas Party dates this year (more than ever before!), most of you planning week-long vacations to Walt Disney World probably have 2-3 options.
+Since there are a lot of Christmas Party dates this year, most of you planning week-long vacations to Walt Disney World probably have 2-3 options.
 If you only have 1 choice, well…this post won’t do you much good.
-(On the plus side, that means you don’t have to deal with 7 p.m.
+(On the plus side, that means you don’t have to deal with 6 p.m.
 Magic Kingdom closings on other nights of your trip.)

 The second rule is that school nights are the least busy nights, while Fridays and holiday breaks are the most busy times.
 A corollary to this rule is that Tuesday nights are historically the least crowded nights of the week.
 We’ve been attending the parties every year since 2007, and that rule has proven true in our experience and in what we’ve observed.

 Going back to the first rule, the idea behind the price tiers is to encourage guests who have the option of considering multiple dates to choose the cheaper one.
-This demand-based pricing is the same idea behind the new park ticket Flex Pricing and seasonal hotel rates.
+This demand-based pricing is the same idea behind the new date-based park ticket pricing and seasonal hotel rates at Walt Disney World.

 It works, but only to an extent.
 Plenty of people will pay a few dollars more on an already expensive ticket for a date that works better with their schedule.

-If you are a local and can go whenever you want, I think the November 12 and 14 parties will be the least busy Christmas Parties of the year.
+If you are a local and can go whenever you want, I think the November 12 and 13 parties will be the least busy Christmas Parties of the year.
 These are after the initial rush of people (and bloggers!) wanting to be first to attend, but before most people really get into the festive spirit.
-If this is “too early” for you, December 3 and 5 should be good options, too.

 As far as December goes, basically Tuesdays are the best days, followed by Thursdays, followed by Sundays.
 Earlier in the month is better, with the exception of the December 8 and 15 parties; there’s a reasonable probability that these will be the Christmas Parties that are heavily attended by the Pop Warner guests.